 Fortunately, becoming an Ice/Steel type gains Alolan Sandslash two strong STAB (Same-Type Attack Bonus) moves in Icicle Crash and Iron Head.
 It can still also learn Earthquake but losing the STAB bonus from not being a Ground-type hurts the effectiveness of using that move with this Pokemon.

-Also, like regular Sandslash, the Alolan form has an ability that doubles its speed, except in hail rather than sand.
-If it can hit first, Alolan Sandslash can be a superior Pokemon against the right foes.
+Also, like regular Sandslash with its ability Sand Rush, the Alolan form has a Slush Rush ability that doubles its speed, except in hail rather than sand.
+If it can hit first, Alolan Sandslash can be superior to its original form against the right foes.
 The additional physical Defense can also be relevant, although it doesn’t make up for being four times weak to Fire and Fighting.

 While some trainers will use Choice Scarf to help it outspeed other Choice Scarf users, Alolan Sandslash works best as a revenge killer.
 Also, since it can learn Rapid Spin and Knock Off, it can serve a utility role to remove hazards and key items on opposing Pokemon.

 What do you think of Alolan Sandslash?
 Do you prefer the dual-type, even with its new weaknesses, or the traditional Ground-type Sandslash?

-Pokémon and All Respective Names are Trademark & © of Nintendo 1996-2021
+Pokémon and All Respective Names are Trademark & © of Nintendo 1996-2023